FrenchFriedCrypto/hfynl1_FYP/readme/Complete_Foundry_AMM_Guide.md

    ```bash
    anvil
    ```

-Alterntatively, run anvil with the following command to save its state on close:
+Alternatively, run anvil with the following command to save its state on close:

     ```bash
     anvil